Print

 5. Bake in the preheated oven for 5 - 7 minutes or until golden brown.
 While the pie shells are baking, cut the brie in half horizontally, then cut each half into 12 pieces, for a total of 24 pieces.

-8. Carefully lift the tarts out of the muffin tins and place on a serving tray.
-Sprinkle the finely chopped sage over top of the tarts and serve.
-(See note 4.)
+9. Carefully lift the tarts out of the muffin tins and place on a serving tray.
+Sprinkle the finely chopped sage over top of the tarts (optional, see note 4) and serve.

 Notes